conradakunga/Blog/_posts/2025-01-22-fluent-assertions-a-pragmatic-roadmap-to-what-next.md

 |True | `Assert.True(condition);` | `Assert.IsTrue(condition);` |
 |False | `Assert.False(condition);` |`Assert.IsFalse(condition);` |

-Remembering to switch content between xUnit assertions and NUnit assertions while writing and maintaining tests can be quite **annoying**.
+Remembering to switch content between `xUnit` assertions and `NUnit` assertions while writing and maintaining tests can be quite **annoying**.
 Using `FluentAssertions` meant **I did not need to care what testing framework I used**.
 The syntax for assertions was the same.

 Another key benefit was realized when we migrated from `NUnit` and standardized on `xUnit` as our testing framework.
 This simply meant (mainly) **changing the referenced libraries and re-compiling**.
 I hardly needed to touch the existing test code.

-Another benefit was the error messages had a lot more context, especially when run on a build server outside the IDE.
+Another benefit was the **error messages had a lot more context**, especially when run on a build server outside the IDE.

 Compare: